dan-carroll/online-development-books/README.md

 > Exploring Data Using Python 3
 > by Dr. Charles R. Severance

 A great place to start in learning the Python programming language, or just to learn to program.
+More details on the Python programming language than the web2py reference manual.

 ### [Python for Everybody - the Book](https://www.py4e.com/book)
 >Details about the book, along with many translations.